delafont/sunny/README.md

 7. Edit the file "gunicorn.py" to change the server address.
 8. Run the server with the command `gunicorn_django -c gunicorn.py`.
     Alternatively, it is equivalent to `gunicorn -c gunicorn.py sunny.wsgi`
-9. Start a web browser and got to the address you specified in "gunicorn.py".
+9. Start a web browser and go to the address you specified in "gunicorn.py".
 The app should start.

 Usage
 =====